Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Golden Retrievers Need Haircuts?

 Golden Retrievers don’t necessarily need full haircuts, even in the summer.
-However, they will benefit from regular trimming whenever they visit their groomer.
+However, they benefit from regular trimming whenever they visit their groomer.
 Trims will keep coats manageable and less prone to tangling.

 Should Golden Retrievers Be Shaved?